Vue.js Roadmap

 Vue.js Developer Roadmap - Readable Step-by-Step Breakdown

-This readable version of the vue.js developer roadmap translates the visual roadmap into a linear, text-first format.
+This readable version of the Vue.js developer roadmap translates the visual roadmap into a linear, text-first format.
 It is designed for fast scanning, mobile consumption, and search visibility, while preserving the original learning logic.
 Use this view to plan weekly goals, track progress, and quickly revisit specific topics without navigating the full diagram.
 Each row represents a concrete learning unit that builds professional Vue competence.
 Follow the order as presented to maintain a strong mental model and avoid fragmented understanding.
 This format is especially effective for structured self-study and interview preparation.

-Vue.js Roadmap - Detailed Linear View
+Vue.js Roadmap - Detailed Linear Checklist

 Vue Fundamentals & Mental Model